 Oberon Mt.
 Power Rating Formula

 The Oberon Mt.
-Power Rating Formula combines Average Score (60%), Highest Score plus Lowest Score (20%), and Winning PTC.
+Power Rating Formula combines Average Score (60%), Highest Score plus Lowest Score (20%), and Winning Percentage.
 (20%) to come up with a team's Power Rating for use in comparing teams both in the same league in ways other than just by Win-Loss Record.
 The Oberon Mt.
 Power Rating Formula is sure to provoke endless hours of trash-talkin' and one-upsmanship!

 Besides comparing teams in the same league during the same season, our Power Rating is handy for comparing teams from previous seasons (same-sized leagues only).
 Simply plug the stats from the older team into the formula and you can get an idea who had the best team of all time in any particular league.
 A feature certain to spark hours of entertaining debate.
 (If there have been major scoring rule changes, simply treat them as different leagues - see Multi-League Protocols below)